-Granite is a porous material, that means it can absorb water and other liquids and makes it susceptible to stains.
-With that said, it’s important to remember granite is one of the less porous natural stones, and provided it’s properly sealed it won’t stain at all.
+Granite is a porous material, which means it can absorb water and other liquids and makes it susceptible to stains.
+With that being said, it’s important to remember granite is one of the less porous natural stones, and, provided it’s properly sealed, it won’t stain at all.

 Find out more about sealing by reading our article: “How To Seal Granite Countertops”.

-Water stains happen when unsealed granite surfaces absorb water that’s been sitting on it for too long.
+Water stains happen when an unsealed granite surface absorbs water that’s been sitting on it for too long.
 Now, simple water stains shouldn’t be much of a problem, since they will evaporate quickly, thus leaving the stone without causing any visual damage.
 The real baddies here are hard water stains.

-Hard water is simply water with a high mineral content, however when it sinks into a granite countertop, those minerals will remain there even after the natural evaporation of the water that brought them there.
+Hard water is simply water with high mineral content.
+When it sinks into a granite countertop, those minerals will remain there even after the natural evaporation of the water that brought them there.
 That’s why hard water stains can be hard to remove and really inconvenient.

-We will teach you all the methods you can use in order restore in your water stained granite and make it look beautiful again.
+We will teach you all the methods you can use to restore your water-stained granite and make it look beautiful again.